spiceai/quickstarts/tweet-recommendation/README.md

 Congratulations!
 You've successfully trained a model that provides real-time recommendations for twitter marketing accounts based off of performance of previous tweets and retweets

 If you were to extend this example to a real-world application, the next steps might be to replace the static CSV data with live streaming data and to further develop the reward functions to train a model that produces better recommendations.
-Perhaps you could also add richer twitter data, maybe run some NLP, or use a more active/different twitter account.
+Perhaps you could also add richer twitter data, maybe run some NLP, or use a more active/different twitter account as your data source.

 Try tweaking the parameters in the pod manifest (`spicepods/tweet-recommendation.yaml`) to learn how the Spice.ai runtime behaves.